for South African Citizens Travelling Abroad

 There is a tendency for airlines to overbook flights during peak season in order to balance out "no-shows" and ensure full flights.
 This often leads to the number of passengers arriving for a flight exceeding the available number of seats.
 Passenger with pre-paid tickets should be especially careful and collect pre-paid tickets in advance from the airline's office or arrive as early as possible on the day of the flight.

-Prospective travellers who intend driving abroad must apply for an international driving permit (IDP).
+Prospective travelers who intend driving abroad must apply for an international driving permit (IDP).
 These are issued by the Automobile Association of South Africa.
 Always ensure that you have both your original driver’s licence as well as your IDP with you and keep copies (preferably certified copies) separate from the originals.

 South African drivers' licences are recognised in SADC countries (Angola, Botswana, the Democratic Republic of Congo, Lesotho, Madagascar, Malawi, Mauritius, Mozambique, Namibia, Swaziland, United Republic of Tanzania, Zambia and Zimbabwe).
 It is recommended that a letter of verification be obtained from the South African Department of Transport.